-Bryant Community Center
+- Bryant Community Center

-Brown Chapel AME Church
+- Brown Chapel AME Church

-Community Action Agency
+- Community Action Agency

-Washtenaw County Foster Grandparent Program
+- Washtenaw County Foster Grandparent Program

-New Hope Baptist Church
+- New Hope Baptist Church

-New Hope Outreach Clinic
+- New Hope Outreach Clinic

-West Willow Church of God
+- West Willow Church of God

 Personal Action Toward Health (PATH) is a Chronic Disease Self-Management workshop, endorsed by Michigan Department of Community Health.
-The program is to teach chronic disease patients and/or their caretakers how to take care of and control their chronic diseases.
+The program teaches chronic disease patients and/or their caretakers how to take care of and control their chronic diseases.
 The workshop meets 2 ½ hours every week for 6 weeks.
 It is an action oriented program, each participant is expected to commit an action to help control their disease every week.
 In 6 weeks, they can build up actions to keep their chronic disease under better control.
 The curriculum is developed by Stanford University Patient Educational Department and is a proven evidence-based program.